 To see if your journal's style is included in EndNote, search the list of styles on the endnote.com site or consult the EndNote Help file.
 If your style is not available, any style can be modified to suit your needs and you can create new styles.

-To see the available styles in EndNote's Styles folder, choose Output Styles from the Edit menu, and select Open Style Manager.
+To see the available styles in EndNote's Styles folder, click the Edit menu > Output Styles > Open Style Manager.